 In this section find out more about Dooley Thoroughbreds.

-Discover how three boys growing up in Manchester became interested in horseracing, our journey so far and our aims and ambitions for the future.
+Discover how three boys growing up in Manchester became interested in horse racing, our journey as racehorse owners so far and our aims and ambitions for the future.

 The Story So Far

-Although we weren't from a traditional horseracing background it was something we loved from day one.
+Although we weren't from a traditional horse racing background it was something we loved from day one.
 It started from being allowed a yearly bet on the Grand National and stemmed from there.
-We were instantly drawn in by the spectacle, people, beauty of the horses, the passion and the personalities of the horse racing community.
+We were instantly drawn in by the spectacle, people, beauty of the horses and the passion and personalities of the horse racing community.

 The yearly punt turned into being allowed £1 every Saturday to bet on that day's televised races.
-We would read through the form or simply follow our favourite horses, often putting on Yankees, Lucky 15s, accumulators and Goliaths, to try and make our tiny wager go as far as possible and cover as many races as they could.
+We would read through the form or simply follow our favourite horses, often putting on Yankees, Lucky 15s and accumulators, to try and make our tiny wager go as far as possible and cover as many races as they could.
 We would walk round to the bookies with our Dad and wait outside whilst he put them on for us.

-Mum as always was very keen to encourage us in whatever we wanted to do and whatever interested us.
-She would often collect us from school on a summer evening and we would go to our local track Haydock Park with a picnic and our dog Max the golden labrador.
+Mum would often collect us from school on a summer evening and we would go to our local track Haydock Park with a picnic and our dog Max, the golden labrador.
 We wouldn't go in the main stand but we would go down by the 5-furlong start where we would talk to the jockeys and see the horses up-close.